msqd/harp/docs/quickstart/index.rst

         $ docker compose up -d

 .. note::
+    # The doc from all the installation methods don't exist yet, even the ones that exist.
     Other installation options exist but are out of the scope of this quick start guide.

     You can read more about :doc:`installing with docker <../installation/docker>`, :doc:`installing with docker